 More information on the office, responsibilities, and assistance to victims can be found in the Assistance for U.S. Victims of Overseas Terrorism and Their Families brochure.

-More information on these resources is available from OVC's Help for Victims website.
+Find additional information and resources on OVC's Help for Victims website.